curiousest/curiousest.github.io/_drafts/tabum/2-1-simulate-me.md

 The AI quiz photobooth printed out a picture of the man.
 The man took the photo.
 At the bottom the picture was the text.
 > You believe in:
-> The AI quiz phonebooth.
+> The AI quiz photobooth.

-The man look at the photograph in disgust and ripped it up.
+The man looked at the photograph in disgust and ripped it up.
 He stayed in the booth and waited out the concluding music.
-He paid again, and before the AI quiz phonebooth could ask any questions, he asked,
+He paid again, and before the AI quiz photobooth could ask any questions, he asked,

 "Can you show me what you see when you look at me?"

 The screen in front of him came alive.
 A live feed of his beliefs.
 He saw his beliefs, changing in real time.
 A fractal-branch, growing on top of a mix of nothing and itself.
 He didn't know what to think.
 He said, "Ok please stop now."

 The visualizations stopped.
-The AI quiz phonebooth asked, "What do you believe in?"
+The AI quiz photobooth asked, "What do you believe in?"
 And the text bounced around in front of the man once again.